Skip to content

 Instruction Pipeline in Computer Architecture

 Instruction Pipeline in Computer Architecture – The pipeline processing can occur not only in the data stream but in the instruction stream as well.
-In conventional computer which are based on Von Neumann architecture, instruction execution involves several steps.
+In conventional computers based on the Von Neumann architecture, instruction execution involves several steps.

 These steps include fetching and decoding the instruction, calculating the effective address, fetching the operands, executing the instruction, and finally storing the result at the desired memory location.
 These operations were performed in the prespecified sequence and make the system slower.